UltraSalem/mightykingdoms/mightykingdoms_full.md

 ###A) Recall armies
 *Connected tile:* A tile that can trace a contiguous series of controlled tiles to another tile.

 All armies that are in a tile that is *connected* to their Capital City are picked up and placed in their Capital City tile.
 If they do not have a Capital City, they place them in one other city tile of their choice.
 If there are no other cities either, choose a village tile.
 If there are no villages either, the armies are destroyed.
 A kingdom that is all Fortresses cannot support the armies over the winter months.

 *Lines of supply:* Every army that is in a tile that is not *connected* to their Capital City tile is destroyed.
-Try not to get cut off!

 Each ship is picked up and returned to a coastal city or river city tile controlled by the same player as the ship.
 As each ship actually represents a small fleet of vessels, each city can only dock one ship over the Winter, and no new ships may be built in a city that has a ship in dock.